 Recoverable amount is measured at the higher of the fair value less cost to sell for that asset and its value-in-use.
 The value-in-use is the net present value of the projected future cash flow derived from that asset discounted at an appropriate discount rate.
 Projected future cash flows are based on the Group's estimates calculated using historical, sector and industry trends, general market and economic conditions, changes in technology and other available information.
 Management of the Group has carried out a review on its property, plant and equipment and concluded that indication of impairment existed on certain property, plant and equipment.
-A review of recoverable amounts on the affected property, plant and equipment were carried out by the Group and an impairment loss of RM270,600 (2013: Nil) was recognised during the year as the carrying amounts were determined to have exceeded their recoverable amounts.
+In 2014, an impairment loss of RM270,600 was recognised as the carrying amounts were determined to have exceeded their recoverable amounts.